 Why Sear Meat

-By searing your meat before roasting, it greatly improves your presentation of your meat.
-Everyone loves to see those nice lines seared into the meat, and it adds a nice look and coloring to your dish.
+By searing your meat before roasting, it greatly improves the presentation of your meat.
+Everyone loves to see those nice lines seared into the meat, and it adds a nice coloring to your dish.

 After the meat is seared, the flavor contrast is much more noticeable.
 Even if searing your meat does not in reality increase the moisture in your meat, your taste buds will think that it does because of the contrast, having dark on the outside and juicy on the inside.